stefanw/bibbot/README.md

     ],
     // optional setup async function
     testSetup: async (page) => {
-        // page is pupeteer page
+        // page is playwright page
         // use this for initial page setup
     },
 // ...